How is The Manhattan Point Lighthouse Visible from 13 Kilometers?

 Updated: Jul 26, 2021

 Some of you may remember my experiment with the "P900" two summers ago, where I 'captured' the lighthouse at Manhattan Point (just north of the Kelowna Yacht Club) from the beach at Bertram Park almost 13 kilometers away.
 The lighthouse is 3.5 meters off the water's surface; the Earth's curvature at 13 kilometers (allegedly) is 7 meters.
-Well, last night I captured a shot of this same lighthouse (from my paddleboard) looking back at Bertram Park, just for shits and giggles, and to prove again that all water (71% of the Earth's surface) is LEVEL, and to ask once again ...
+Well, we recently captured a shot of this same lighthouse looking back at Bertram Park, just for shits and giggles, and to prove again that all water (71% of the Earth's surface) is LEVEL, and to ask once again:

-How is it possible the lighthouse is visible if the Earth is a ball?
+How is it possible that this lighthouse is visible if the Earth is a ball?

 Here's the P900 in the water at Bertram Park, aimed north at The Bennett Bridge;

 Below is view with the P900 zoomed about 50%;

 Fully zoomed, the Red & White lighthouse (3.5 meters off surface) is clearly visible from 13 kilometers, right edge of photo, about half-way down.
 Here is the Earth curvature calculator with inputs of 1 meter and 13 kms: https://dizzib.github.io/earth/curve-calc/?d0=13&h0=1&unit=metric:

 And here's the lighthouse from the back-side, looking south towards the bridge and Bertram Park, for effect.

 Here's the distance from Bertram Park to Manhattan Point, 13.01 kilometers, per Google Maps (sorry the digits aren't visible this is best I could get with screen print);